M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion: Experimental Results

 In this section, we evaluate the quality of the right view videos generated by our method, both qualitatively as well as quantitatively.
 Further results, analysis, visualizations and implementation details are provided in the Appendix.

-\parsection{Quantitative evaluation} To quantitatively evaluate our approach, we need datasets containing left and right stereo videos, together with the (pseudo) ground-truth disparity maps which are used to generate the warped right views for each method.
+\parsection{Quantitative evaluation} To quantitatively evaluate our approach, we need datasets containing left and right stereo videos, together with the (pseudo) ground truth disparity maps which are used to generate the warped right views for each method.
 This allows us to directly compare the generated right views with the ground truth right views, without having to worry about errors introduced by incorrect depth estimation.
-We rely on the test sets of the \textbf{Stereo4D}~\cite{jin2024stereo4d} and \textbf{Ego4D}~\cite{grauman2022ego4d} datasets, processed as described in Sec~\ref{sec:data_preprocessing}.
-As metric, we use the standard image quality metrics PSNR, MS-SSIM, and LPIPS~\cite{zhang2018perceptual} to compare the different methods.
+We rely on \textbf{Stereo4D}~\cite{jin2024stereo4d} and \textbf{Ego4D}~\cite{grauman2022ego4d} test sets and use the standard image quality metrics PSNR, MS-SSIM, and LPIPS~\cite{zhang2018perceptual} for evaluation.
 We compute the metrics independently over each video, and average them over the full dataset.
-In the appendix, we also report the metrics computed only inside, as well as outside the disoccluded regions.
+In the appendix, we also report metrics inside and outside disoccluded regions.
 All evaluations are performed on 16-frame videos, sampled at 5 FPS, resized to 512 resolution, and centrally cropped.

 \parsection{Qualitative evaluation} For qualitative analysis and user studies, we only need monocular videos along with per-frame depth maps.
-We use videos from the \textbf{DAVIS} dataset~\cite{perazzi2016benchmark} as well as videos from free online stock sources\footnote{\url{https://www.pexels.com/}}.We sample 16 frames per video at 8 FPS and resize them to $640\times1152$ resolution.
+We use videos from the \textbf{DAVIS} dataset~\cite{perazzi2016benchmark} as well as videos from free online stock sources\footnote{\url{https://www.pexels.com/}}.
+We sample 16 frames per video at 8 FPS and resize them to $640\times1152$ resolution.
 We compute the depth maps using the recent DepthCrafter~\cite{hu2024depthcrafter} method.